vzhzhxx/Github-assignment/README.md

 Difference between revert and reset.
 Git revert and reset are commands used to undo changes to a file, but works differently.
 Resetting is a way to move the current tip of a branch to a previous commit.
 Reverting undoes a commit by creating a new one.
 This makes it safe for undoing changes.
 This is useful if an unexpected bug is introduced or the change wasn't needed.

+Added questions:

+Write the difference between fetch and pull command.
+Fetch command is used to get data from remote projects.
+Git Fetch tells the local repository that there are changes available in the remote repository without beinging changes in local repository.
+The syntax is: git fetch.
+To bring the changes to the remote repository, git pull command is used.
+The syntax is : git pull origin branch _name.

+How to handle merge conflicts?
+Merge conflicts occur when different branches of a project is made to add certain features.
+When merging branches, conflict arises when different branches are at working with different objectives.To handle this, confllicts are handled manually.
+This can also be done by using 'git add' command or using Pull requests that makes sure your feature is pushed.